sciZer0/7/v/README.md

 *Automated Donations are an element of a Creator Thanksgiving Culture, and also are an automated inbuilt feature of the Vote blockchain.*

-From day one, the monthly rate of Automated Donations is **0.08%** from each Public Address' balance, and the rate may quarterly be changed — either increased or decreased — by *5%* through democratic voting (Competitive Voting).
+From day one, the monthly rate of Automated Donations is **0.08%** from each Public Address' balance, and the rate may yearly be changed — either increased or decreased — by *5%* through democratic voting (Competitive Voting).

 *It is assumed that from the very first vote, through the whole way further, Voters might only vote to decrease this rate.*